Five Spellbinding Dog-Friendly Hideaways for Halloween

 Ellenborough Park, Gloucestershire

 A sumptuous 15th-century manor house hotel set within 90 acres of gorgeous National Trust land, your hound will enjoy bracing walks within the grounds and along the Cotswold Way.
 As you head towards Ellenborough Park, a series of honey-coloured buildings surround the ancient manor house where you then enter through a historic front door which has musket holes from the Civil War.
 There’s a Tudor great hall and a fabulous dog-friendly bar, the Horse Box.
-Steeped in history, the hotel has a wonderfully romantic feel whilst at the same time being super dog friendly.
-The hotel also hosts a fabulous spa where while you enjoy a relaxing treatment or two, your pup can enjoy a paw spa too.
-For a spooky day out make sure to visit nearby Batcombe Arboretum.
+Steeped in history, the hotel has a wonderfully romantic feel.
+This dog-friendly hotel also hosts a fabulous spa where you can enjoy a relaxing treatment or two.
+Your pup can also be a pampered pooch over at the paw spa in the meantime.
+Plus, if you’re looking for a spooky day out, make sure to visit nearby Batcombe Arboretum!
+You will not be disappointed.

 Glenapp Castle Hotel, Ayrshire

 With its turrets, towers and crenulations, Glenapp Castle is a fine example of Scottish fairy-tale baronial style – perfect for a spooky-themed Halloween break.
 A luxury hound-friendly five-star hotel, it’s Victorian in design with plenty of wood panelling, period features and roaring log fires creating a fabulous atmosphere.
-Treat you and your best furry friend to fine dining by a Michelin-trained chef where your dog can join you in one of the four sections of the newly built Victorian Glasshouse before retreating back to your spacious dog-friendly suite.
-Your four-legged friend will definitely feel like a king or queen of the castle here and will enjoy exploring the wonderful grounds, woodlands and breathtaking views out to the sea which include the famous volcanic outcrop of Alisa Craig.
-Beyond that, you can see the Isle of Arran and Holy Island.
+Treat you and your four-legged friends to fine dining by a Michelin-trained chef where your dog can join you in one of the four sections of the newly built Victorian Glasshouses before retreating back to your spacious dog-friendly suite.
+Your four-legged friend will definitely feel like a king or queen of the castle here and will enjoy exploring the wonderful grounds, woodlands and breathtaking views out to the sea.

 Bodmin Jail Hotel

-Super spooky and atmospheric is dog-friendly Bodmin Jail Hotel – a former jail which has been converted into a modern, luxurious, boutique 4-star hotel.
-Located in the heart of Cornwall, Bodmin Jail Hotel is close to Cornwall’s best beaches, as well as the brooding Bodmin Moor.
-The dog-friendly rooms have been sympathetically restored with eclectic decor and king-sized beds plus cosy dog beds and treats for your four-legged friend.
-Enjoy a cocktail or two in the Chapel Champagne Bar and dine with your dog in the jolly Hangman Tavern.
-If you really feel you want to get into the spirit of things, why not join The Dead Days tour running throughout October and November looking at the rise of spiritualism in the Victorian period?
+A dog-friendly halloween and Bodmin Jail go hand-in-hand.
+Super spooky and atmospheric, Bodmin Jail Hotel is a former jail which has been converted into a modern, luxurious, boutique 4-star hotel.
+Located in the heart of Cornwall, Bodmin Jail Hotel is a dog-friendly accommodation close to Cornwall’s best beaches, as well as the brooding Bodmin Moor.
+The dog-friendly rooms have been sympathetically restored with eclectic decor and king-sized beds.
+Plus, cosy dog beds and treats for your four-legged friend are included!
+Savour a cocktail or two in the Chapel Champagne Bar and dine with your dog in the jolly Hangman Tavern.
+If you really want to get into the spirit of Halloween during your dog-friendly holiday, why not join The Dead Days tour?
+Running throughout October and November, you’ll discover the rise of spiritualism in the Victorian period!
+Spooky and exciting.